tobilobasalawu/trading-algorithm-boilerplate/README.md

 # The Easiest Way to Create your Own Trading Algorithm!

-Creating your own trading strategy has always been something you've wanted to explore, but you've always thought "it'll be way too hard" or "there will be so much learning I'll have to do beforehand", or maybe you're only really into the maths/finance aspect?
+Creating your own trading strategy has always been something you've wanted to explore, but you've always thought "it'll be way too hard" or "there will be so much learning I'll have to do beforehand", or maybe you're only really into the maths/finance aspect and don't want to bother with all the technical stuff?

 It is now easier than ever to get stuck in to the maths and **create your own indicators** on a pre-setup Plotly graph.
 You won't need to worry about technical setup with this **stock trading algorithm bootstrapper**, featuring various charting aspects, realtime indicators, simple implementation and a wide range of configurable settings.